 Besides blueberries themselves, this recipe calls for a few less common ingredients, including flax meal (to substitute for eggs), agave nectar, and raw sugar.
 They aren’t the healthiest option, but they’re perfect if you’re looking for a breakfast treat.

-15. Vegan Potato Latkes (Pancakes) by Cooking with Siri
+15. Vegan Potato Latkes (Pancakes)

 Latkes, or potato pancakes, are a traditional Jewish dish often served at Hannukah.
 But with this recipe, you don’t need to wait for the holidays to enjoy them.
 To make them, you’ll need potatoes, flour, onion, spices, and plenty of oil for pan-frying them.